Applied AI

 • Operational state: current_priority, escalation_status, policy_version, decision_history_hash

-• Audit and provenance: model_version, decision_timestamp, user or automation actor
+• Audit and provenance: model_version, decision_timestamp, actor

 Architecture blueprint